-The Puerto Rico Energy Commission (PREC) is the independent and specialized body created by Act 57-2014, as amended, to serve as key component for the full and transparent implementation of the Energy Reform.
-Specifically, the PREC has the responsibility to regulate, monitor and enforce the energy public policy of the Commonwealth of Puerto Rico.
+The Puerto Rico Energy Bureau (PREB) is the independent and specialized body created by Act 57-2014, as amended, to serve as key component for the full and transparent implementation of the Energy Reform.
+Specifically, the PREB has the responsibility to regulate, monitor and enforce the energy public policy of the Government of Puerto Rico.

 To achieve a reliable, efficient and transparent electric system, which provides power services at reasonable prices.